-Texas A&M University at Galveston is served by a Board of Visitors which is appointed by The Texas A&M University System's Board of Regents.
+Texas A&M University at Galveston is served by a Board of Visitors appointed by the Board of Regents of The Texas A&M University System.
 The Board functions in an advisory capacity to the President of Texas A&M University at Galveston.